 - Incarceration or commitment, including possible transfer to an adult facility at age 21

 The courts could also determine that the child lacks supervision at home.
 Your family could be referred to social services and it’s even possible that your child might be put into foster care.

 Even if you think the charges are relatively minor, it’s important to have a knowledgeable attorney in your corner.
-At Edgett Law Firm, we understand the system and will work tirelessly to get the best outcome for your family.
+At the Edgett Law Firm, we understand the system and will work tirelessly to get the best outcome for your family.

 How Our Texas Juvenile Crimes Lawyers Can Fight the Charges

 The particular defense strategy most appropriate for your case will depend upon the nature of the charges.
-At Edgett Law Firm, we tailor your defense strategy to your specific situation.
+At the Edgett Law Firm, we tailor your defense strategy to your specific situation.
 That means we’ll evaluate things like:

 - Your child’s past criminal record